 The dressed crab starter was excellent – I’m not even a huge crab fan but I loved it, and I know that true crab afficianados would have been in heaven – and the Beef Wellington was the ideal dish to have at this type of restaurant, served at the table in great ritual and done to perfection.

 The wines chosen by the sommelier were excellent too – he chose two glasses of each colour at requested for each course, and kindly wrote them down on a bit of paper so we knew what we were drinking as we’d gone ‘off-menu’.
 We were too full for desserts which looked typical British – even reminiscent of school days, with Lyle’s golden syrup pudding being one of them – but enjoyed coffees before heading off to our two vast suites, a real highlight of the stay.

 Stafford London breakfast

 After a dreamless sleep and gorgeously hot and foaming bath the following morning (with The Stafford’s rubber duck) it was time for a breakfast back at The Game Bird restaurant.
 Service was prompt, the coffee was excellent and the Eggs Florentine and Eggs Royale were perfectly sized and perfectly cooked.

-A definite highlight is the cellars which not only house hundreds of bottles of fine wine, but where American and Canadian troops were stationed during World War II.
+A definite highlight is the wine cellar which not only houses hundreds of bottles of fine wine, but where American and Canadian troops were stationed during World War II.
 At the far end of the cellar there is a collection of war-time equipment and newspapers which were left behind and evoke a different time altogether.